VirtoCommerce/vc-docs/platform/user-guide/docs/integrations/google-analytics/overview.md

+# Overview

-Google Analytics 4 module allows you to:
+The Google Analytics 4 module allows you to:

 * Assign Google Analytics Measurement Id for your store.
 * Measure traffic.
-* Measure ecommerce events with Vue B2B Theme and Virto Storefront:
+* Measure the following ecommerce events with Vue B2B Theme and Virto Storefront:
     * Selecting an item from a category.
     * Viewing product details.
     * Adding/removing a product from a shopping cart.